Azure/cyclecloud-scalelib/README.md

 * you have python 3 available on your system
 * you have access to an Azure CycleCloud installation

 Before attempting to build the project, obtain a copy of the Azure CycleCloud Python Client library.
-You can get the distribution from the `/opt/cycle_server/tools/cyclecloud-api.tar.gz` in your Azure CycleCloud installation or you can download the tarball from the CycleCloud UI following the instructions [here](https://docs.microsoft.com/en-us/azure/cyclecloud/python-api?view=cyclecloud-8).
+You can get the wheel distribution from the `/opt/cycle_server/tools/` directory in your Azure CycleCloud installation or you can download the wheel from the CycleCloud UI following the instructions [here](https://docs.microsoft.com/en-us/azure/cyclecloud/python-api?view=cyclecloud-8).

 The instructions below assume that you have copied the cyclecloud-api.tar.gz to your working directory.